All Episodes

 And if Israel wants to take the regime's ability to wage war down by destroying their refineries, destroying their ability to wage war, so be it.

-Well, at that point, if the United States in a joint military operation helps take out this final nuclear facility, then it really comes down to the Israelis and and how far they want to go.
+Well, at that point, if the United States in a joint military operation helps take out this final nuclear facility, then it really comes down to the Israelis and how far they want to go.

-Um I don't think President Trump has not expressed any desire for regime change.
+I don't think President Trump has not expressed any desire for regime change.

-But he did say, and he has said consistently for now decades that they can't have a nuclear weapon.
+But he did say, and he has said consistently for now decades, that they can't have a nuclear weapon.

 And that would be in the best interest of the United States.

-And at that point, the Israelis, I mean, after all that Iran has done to to murder and rape, and you're right on October 7th, but it's an ongoing, never-ending, you know, missile barrage funded by Iran and their proxies.
+And at that point, the Israelis, I mean, after all that Iran has done to murder and rape, and you're right on October 7th, but it's an ongoing, never-ending, you know, missile barrage funded by Iran and their proxies.

 That will be regime change if they come after our forces in the region.

-That will be the end of the Ayatollahs.
+That will be the end of the Ayatollah's.

 But put yourself in Israel's shoes for a moment.